Simhyeon/r4d/docs/meta.md

 ### TODOs

-* [ ] Print line doesn't work as intended
-- This is because macro execution is not top from to bottom but from bottom to top, which means that inner macro expanded when outer macro fragment is completed, which makes line_cache points to strange place.
-- This has been addressed with interactive forme, but needs more abstraction

-* [ ] Change logic of infinite loop warning, so that it onlys warns on body expansion
-- Maybe not to easy to do so, or doesn't worth it
 * [ ] New debug mode documentation
-* [x] Make chunk_line chunk_char for more detailed debuggin and error logging
-- Also parse_chunk calls freeze_number which makes error debugging hard to watch
-- This was actually not so hard, surprisingly
-* [x] Make interactive flag which toggles text wrapping
-* [x] Make BR as not an error but a warning
-* [x] Non printing macro do print empty space in debug mode
-- $BR() evaluates to newline character fixed it
-* [ ] Log flag with debug flag yield strange output
-- Line after macro evaluation is duplicated

-* [ ] Add debugger
-  * [x] Lines option
-  * [x] log option
-  - Log every evaluation
-  * [ ] Debug command
-    * [ ] print, help
-	* [ ] step
-  * [ ] Brake point

 * [ ] Escape rule is very inconsistent
 - In arg parsing it consumes and set ending parenthesis literal